Skip to main content Skip to navigation

 • Applications are processed in the fall of the year prior to training.
 Applications are accepted from April through October 31.
 Spokane County has an October 31 application deadline (or the last weekday of October where the 31st is a weekend).

-• The application form asks for background information on gardening and volunteer experiences, general availability for volunteer work (used by program coordinators to help connect volunteers with projects), and contact information for three references.
+• The application form asks for background information on gardening and volunteer experiences, general availability for volunteer work (used by program coordinators to help connect volunteers with projects), and complete contact information for three references.
 Print, complete, and mail application to the address below:

 • WSU Extension, Spokane County Master Gardener Program